 8. Elephant Conservation and Care Centre: In 2010, Wildlife SOS teamed up with the Uttar Pradesh Forest Department to open a recovery facility for critically exploited captive elephants.
 Every elephant here has a backstory of suffering, but you can watch them spend their days happily – feeding, walking, and, best of all, splashing about in the water during bath time.
 This is a once-in-a-lifetime opportunity to learn about and appreciate these magnificent creatures.

-9. Kans Qila: Kans Qila, or Kans Fort, is another significant attraction in Mathura.
+9. Kans Qila: Kans Qila, or Kans Fort, is another significant attraction in One Day Mathura Vrindavan Tour.
 It is situated on the banks of the Yamuna River and is titled after Lord Krishna’s maternal uncle.
 Apart from its religious importance, the fort is a majestic structure with Hindu and Muslim architectural elements.

 10. Tilak Dwar: This market, also known as Holy Gate, is a must-see for anyone interested in learning about local life in Mathura.
 This vast market is lively and bustling with activity.
 There are several shops to search through, and the art, jewellery, and ethnic pieces on sale give you a sense of the city’s culture.
 This market also has many religious shops selling idols of various gods and goddesses and paintings by local artists.